 - The writing committee states that the modalities are not to be considered in a rank order and may be used relative to individual patient circumstances and the balance of risk versus benefit.
 Accordingly, a study rated “may be appropriate” should not be denied reimbursement in lieu of one rated “appropriate.”
 In some circumstances, a study ranked “rarely appropriate” may be clinically useful if rationale is properly documented.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Pulmonary Hypertension, Interventions and ACS, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Transplant, Pulmonary Hypertension, Interventions and ACS, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Computed Tomography, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Nuclear Imaging, Hypertension

 Keywords: Acute Coronary Syndrome, Angiography, Arrhythmias, Cardiac, Cardiac Imaging Techniques, Cardiac Imaging Techniques, Cardiomyopathies, Cardiac Resynchronization Therapy, Defibrillators, Implantable, Echocardiography, Echocardiography, Transesophageal, Magnetic Resonance Imaging, Fluoroscopy, Multidetector Computed Tomography, Heart Failure, Heart Septal Defects, Atrial, Heart Transplantation, Heart Valve Diseases, Hypertension, Hypotension, Diagnostic Imaging, Cardiac Imaging Techniques, Pacemaker, Artificial, Myocardial Perfusion Imaging, Septal Occluder Device, Foramen Ovale, Patent, Positron-Emission Tomography, Hypertension, Pulmonary, Radionuclide Imaging, Risk Factors, Exercise Test, Stroke, Syncope, Ischemic Attack, Transient, Ultrasonography, Secondary Prevention